 Victor Canera also produces the Canera European round cut diamond which is a modern variation of the old European round cut diamond.
 It’s not really a fancy shape diamond, but it’s worth checking out if you’re looking for something different than a modern round ideal cut diamond.
 As you can see the pattern of light return and contrast exhibited by this 1.95 carat, I-color, VS-2 clarity, Canera European round cut diamond is dramatically different than a modern round brilliant cut diamond.
 ASET Scope and Ideal Scope images are provided on the diamond details pages for all Victor Canera diamonds.[separator]

 In case you’re wondering what the most popular shape diamond happens to be, the modern round brilliant cut diamond remains the most popular.
-However princess and cushion cut diamonds are also extremely popular.
+However, princess and cushion-cut diamonds are also extremely popular.
 This graphic provided by Ritani reflects the percentages of orders for fancy shape diamonds ordered by their clients.

 As you can plainly see, there is a lot more to consider when buying a fancy shape diamond than just the basic Diamond 4C’s might lead you to believe.
 It’s always a good idea to learn as much as possible before making a major purchase such as a diamond, but the reality is that it can take a lot of time to fully understand the subtle intricacies that distinguish different facet designs from another.
-Which is why you should consider taking advantage of my free Diamond Concierge Service when shopping for a fancy shape diamond.
+This is why you should consider taking advantage of my free Diamond Concierge Service when shopping for a fancy shape diamond.
 This October I will celebrate my 30th year working in the diamond business as a professional diamond buyer, and I’ve got the filters in place to conduct searches rapidly and effectively for diamonds of all shapes and sizes.
 Use the form referenced above to send me a search request, please include the desired shape, range of carat weight, clarity, color, blue fluorescence, and price range that you are willing to consider.

-People often inquire as to how my Diamond Concierge Service can be free, after all I have to earn a living somehow, right?
+People often enquire as to how my Diamond Concierge Service can be free, after all, I have to earn a living somehow, right?
 The reality is that I generate referral fees from various vendors promoted on this web site when you buy a diamond using the links provided herein or via email.
 The exciting part is that your price on the diamond is going to be exactly the same whether you buy the diamond using the affiliate link provided, or if you were to find the diamond yourself by searching their web site.
-However when you work with me, the odds of your finding a truly exceptional diamond are greatly improved.
+However, when you work with me, the odds of your finding a truly exceptional diamond are greatly improved.